 Finally, the fourth factor-i.e. the experience of counsel-strongly favors preliminary approval.
-The lawyers who conducted these negotiations, and who have endorsed the Settlement Agreement as fair and adequate, are highly experienced and nationally recognized antitrust and class action practitioners.
-See ECF No. 60; see also Farah Decl. ¶ 2.
-This "further minimizes concerns that [Plaintiffs and Pilgrim's] colluded to the detriment of the class's interests."
+The lawyers who conducted these negotiations, and who have endorsed the Settlement Agreements as fair and adequate, are highly experienced and nationally recognized antitrust and class action practitioners.
+See Motion to Appoint Counsel, ECF No. 60 (Aug.
+30, 2019); see also Farah Decl. ¶ 23.
+This "further minimizes concerns that [Plaintiffs and WMS or Plaintiffs and Peco] colluded to the detriment of the class's interests."
 In re MicroStrategy, Inc. Sec.
+Litig., 148

-Litig., 148 F. Supp.
+F. Supp.
 2d 654, 665 (E.D.
 Va.
 2001). "[T]he opinion of experienced and informed counsel in favor of settlement should be afforded due consideration in determining whether a class settlement is fair and adequate."
 Gaston, 2021 U.S. Dist.
-LEXIS 12872, at \19 (citing Jiffy Lube, 927 F.2d at 159).
+LEXIS 12872, at 19 (citing Jiffy Lube, 927 F.2d at 159).

-In sum, the proposed Settlement Agreement was the product of genuine arm's-length negotiations by experienced counsel, and it was reached only after an extensive investigation of the strengths and weaknesses of the claims.
+In sum, the proposed Settlement Agreements were the product of genuine arm's-length negotiations by experienced counsel, and they were reached only after an extensive investigation of the strengths and weaknesses of the claims.

-C. The Settlement Agreement Is Adequate
+C. The Settlement Agreements Are Adequate

 In determining whether a proposed settlement is adequate, courts consider the following factors: "(1) the relative strength of the plaintiffs' case on the merits; (2) the existence of any difficulties of proof or strong defenses the plaintiffs are likely to encounter if the case goes to trial; (3) the anticipated duration and expense of additional litigation; (4) the solvency of the defendants and the likelihood of recovery on a litigated judgment; and (5) the degree of opposition to the settlement."
 In re India, 2020 U.S. Dist.
-LEXIS 77190, at \11.
+LEXIS 77190, at 11.

 Detailed analyses of the fourth and the fifth factors are unnecessary.
 This Court has held that it "places little weight upon [the fourth] factor."
 In re Mid-Atlantic, 564 F. Supp. at 1386.
-And with respect to the fifth factor, "[d]ue to the preliminary nature of this motion," opposition to the Settlement Agreement has not yet presented itself.
+And with respect to the fifth factor, "[d]ue to the preliminary nature of this motion," opposition to either of the Settlement Agreements has not yet presented itself.
 Temp.
 Servs., 2012 U.S. Dist.
-LEXIS 86474, at \36.
+LEXIS 86474, at 36.

 "The most important factors in this analysis are the relative strength of the plaintiffs' claims on the merits and the existence of any difficulties of proof or strong defenses."
 Sharp Farms v.
 Speaks, 917 F.3d 276, 299 (4th Cir.
 2019).
-An evaluation of the strength of Plaintiffs' claims in light of the risks and costs of continued litigation supports a finding that the Settlement Agreement is adequate.
+An evaluation of the strength of Plaintiffs' claims in light of the risks and costs of continued litigation supports a finding that the Settlement Agreements are adequate.

 Plaintiffs believe that they have pleaded a strong case.
 The Court held that Plaintiffs' operative complaint withstood Defendants' multiple motions to dismiss.
-The Court even held that Plaintiffs had alleged the "extremely rare" direct evidence of a per se antitrust conspiracy.
-ECF No. 378 at 11-16.
+The Court even held that Plaintiffs had alleged the "extremely rare" direct evidence of a per se antitrust conspiracy against some defendants.9